tomxue/ReSampler/ditherProfiles.md

 ## Dithering Profiles used in ReSampler

-Generally, the noise shaping becomes more intense (has higher amplitude) as the Dither Profile ID increases, with the ID of 0 corresponding to *flat* (no noise shaping; which is also equivalent to using the **--flat-tpdf** switch).
+- Generally, the noise shaping becomes more intense (has higher amplitude) as the Dither Profile ID increases, with the ID of 0 corresponding to *flat* (no noise shaping; which is also equivalent to using the **--flat-tpdf** switch).

-As the dither profile ID increases, the noise shapes are designed to have progressively less *perceived noise* (despite actually having *more* noise added to the output).
+- As the dither profile ID increases, the noise shapes are designed to have progressively less *perceived noise* (despite actually having *more* noise added to the output).

-The noise source for all dither profiles is TPDF noise (Triangular Probability Density Function).
+- The noise source for all dither profiles is TPDF noise (Triangular Probability Density Function).

+- Most of these noise-shaping curves are designed for 44.1kHz playback.
+Curves for other samplerates may be provided in future versions. *For very high sample rates (88.2kHz+), ID 1 or ID 2 work well in practice*

 *Note: At normal listening levels, the effects of dithering are very subtle with 16-bit audio.*